todd-elvers/html-to-pdf-converter/readme.md

 ## How it works

-This library uses [wkhtmltopdf](https://wkhtmltopdf.org/), Apache Exec, and synchronization for a robust, thread-safe HTML to PDF conversion process.
+This library uses a binary of [wkhtmltopdf](https://wkhtmltopdf.org/), Apache Exec, and synchronization for a robust, thread-safe HTML to PDF conversion process.

 It includes the binaries for Windows, Mac & Linux and will decide which to use based on the current operating system.
 Optionally you can provide your own [wkhtmltopdf](https://wkhtmltopdf.org/) binary by setting the `WKHTMLTOPDF_BINARY` environment variable.